-The more people service providers and individuals interact with, and the longer those interactions last, the higher the risk of COVID-19 spread.
+The more people a student or staff member interacts with, and the longer that interaction, the higher the risk of COVID-19 spread.
 The risk of COVID-19 spread increases in clinic settings as follows:

 - Lowest Risk: Individuals and providers engage in virtual-only service delivery and participation. - More Risk: Individual or small, in-person service delivery.
 Groups of individuals stay together and with the same provider throughout/across service days/hours and groups do not mix.
 Individuals remain at least 6 feet apart and do not share objects.
-Any items shared between staff and individuals should be cleaned and disinfected post each use. - Highest Risk: Full-sized, in-person service delivery where providers and individuals are performing services as they would prior to the COVID-19 outbreak, without social distancing, face coverings, or enhanced cleaning and disinfection of items (e.g., chairs, signature pads).
+Any items shared between staff and individuals should be cleaned and disinfected post each use. - Highest Risk: Full-sized, in-person service delivery where providers and individuals are performing services as they would prior to the COVID-19 outbreak without physical distancing, face coverings, cleaning and disinfecting items including chairs, or signature pads.

-Strategies that will assist in successful planning should center around promoting behaviors that reduce the spread of COVID-19, maintaining healthy environments and operations, and preparing for and acting when someone presents with symptoms.
-All providers offering services shall follow recommendations from the CDC, including guidelines provided on physical-distancing, cleaning and disinfection, and other mitigation strategies.
+Strategies that will assist in successful planning should center on promoting behaviors that reduce spread of COVID-19, maintaining healthy environments and operations, and preparing for and acting when someone gets sick and/or presents with symptoms.